-67 See: Public Safety Canada website: www.ps-sp.gc.ca
+^{67.} See: Public Safety Canada website: www.ps-sp.gc.ca

-The studies and workshops of the Conference Board on issues of business continuity, risk management and now resilience have stressed that companies and organizations should shift "to a mindset of resiliency."
+"to a mindset of resiliency."
 In the study on Building Resilience,68 six principles of effective emergency response were identified, based on the analysis of the 1997 Red River flood, the 1998 ice storm, the SARS outbreak, the 2003 blackout, Hurricane Juan, the 9/11 terrorist attacks, the London transit bombings, and Hurricane Katrina.
-These principles form the foundation for effective response to national security and public safety incidents: define and recognize leadership and accountability; ensure cooperation and coordination; clarify mandates and provide resources; ensure frequent, clear and credible communications; ensure fair and equitable treatment of all stakeholders; and learn from experiences and adjust accordingly.
+These principles form the foundation for effective response to national security and public safety incidents: define and recognize leadership and accountability; ensure cooperation and coordination; clarify mandates and provide resources; ensure frequent, clear and credible communications: ensure fair and equitable treatment of all stakeholders; and learn from experiences and adjust accordingly.
 Half of these events were weather-related and hence linked to climate change security and adaptation.